 11. And finally… people who understand my weird sense of humor while directing

 Thank you to all the singers out there helping to make the world a better place with your music.
-And thank you to all the women in my choir who put up with my crazy antics every Wednesday – you are heroes!
+And thank you to all the women in my choir who put up with my crazy antics every rehearsal – you are heroes!

 About the Author